Five Suggestions for Swifter Turn Times

-Appraising is a constantly changing profession.
-Often, it seems, appraisers are asked to offer additional information or have steps added to their research.
-All to ensure their client is presented with the best data to be had.
-To stay current with the always changing requirements, Anderson & Associates is constantly testing new tools and improving processes in order to increase efficiency so we can do more work for you.
-At Anderson & Associates we know that time is important to everybody, so we've listed some tips you can do to reduce turn times on any appraisals ordered with Anderson & Associates.
+Appraising is an always changing profession.
+Commonly, it seems, appraisers are asked to present more information or have steps added to their appraisal process.
+All to guarantee the end user gets the best information available.
+To stay current with the always changing requirements, Anderson & Associates is always acquiring new tools and tweaking processes in order to increase efficiency so we can do more work for you.
+Since Anderson & Associates knows that time is important to everyone, below are some tips you can do to accelerate the process when you order an appraisal from Anderson & Associates.

-- With online ordering, you automatically get e-mail confirmations that the order was received, and fast, secure .PDF format report delivery.
-Online ordering is the single biggest time saver available to both of us!
-We don't have to re-key information from a fax, and you don't have to wonder whether we received the request.
+- When you order online, you automatically receive e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
+This tip alone will save the most time!
+We don't have to manually enter information from a fax, and nor will you wonder whether the order was received.

 - Verify that the subject property data is accurate and complete.

-- Having just one number incorrect on the street address can really add unnecessary time to an appraisal assignment.
+- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent area sales is welcome — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours might differ from yours.
+Even a list of recent area sales is welcome — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or an assignment we're working on for you, you're always welcome to call us at
+Feel free to call us at if you have any questions about your property or an appraisal we're working on for you.

-- Let us know up front of the property's distinct details.
+- Let us know up front of the property's unique elements.

-- Did you make the occupants of the home aware of what to expect?
+- Did you make the homeowner of the home aware of what to expect?

-- One of the most inefficient steps of the appraisal process is confirming an appointment with the homeowner.
-It's understandable for a homeowner to be apprehensive with a stranger inspecting every square foot of their home, taking pictures, and making numerous notes.
-Some think they should make the place spotless before the appraisal inspection, having the thought that will make the house appraise for more money.
-And will choose to not schedule the appointment until it is cleaned.
+- Setting an appointment with the homeowner can be one of the most tedious tasks in the appraisal process.
+We understand that a homeowner may be uneasy with a stranger inspecting every square foot of their home, taking photos, and making lots of notes.
+Some think they need to make the place spotless before the appraiser comes by, under the impression that will make the house appraise for more money.
+So they choose to not schedule the appointment until they can get around to cleaning.

-Coming directly from you -- the person they have been working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and can shorten the appraisal inspection time.
-I encourage you to point your customers to our website, where we have lots of pages of useful information for homeowners as well as others about the appraisal process.
-Tell them to call us if they want to become familiar with our staff and services.
-Remind them it's in their interest to set the appointment as quickly as possible!
+Coming from you -- someone they have been working with on their loan -- some knowledge about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and likely decrease the appraisal inspection time.
+Our website has lots of pages of helpful information about the appraisal process for homeowners.
+Please feel free to share it with your customers.
+Have them call us if they want to meet our staff and learn more about our services.
+Remind them it's to their advantage to set the appointment without delay!

-- No more phone and fax tag.
-Up-to-the-minute status updates are available online, anytime, 24/7.
+- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
 As each important milestone in an assignment is completed, that information is available instantly to you online.
-It's never been faster to keep track of your report's status.
+There's no faster or easier way to track your report's status.